 We are a product of our past, and things may have happened to you which have greatly affected you.
 We cannot go back and change those events, however together we can explore their impact on you, and look at how you choose to take them forward.

 Depression, Anxiety, Stress, Exhaustion, Anger, Self-esteem, Bereavement, Loss, Relationship issues, Living with illness, Caring, Guilt, and Trauma amongst many other conditions.

-If what you're struggling with is not on this list, please contact me and ask how I can help you.
+If what you're struggling with is not on this list, please contact us and ask how we can help you.

 My therapist will know what I’m thinking.

 I'll be encouraged to blame my parents or childhood experiences.